hypherionmc/fdd-docs/installation/empty-config.md

         #Override the destination with a custom channel/webhook url.
 Make sure to change `channel` above to OVERRIDE
         override = ""

+    #Control where WHITELIST change messages are delivered
+    [messageDestinations.whitelist]
+        #The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
+        channel = "CONSOLE"
+        #Should the message be sent using EMBED style messages
+        useEmbed = false
+        #Embed Layout to use
+        embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where messages that match none of the above are delivered
     [messageDestinations.custom]
         #The Channel the message will be delivered to.
 Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE